ReadRaven/readraven/docs/heroku.md

 Its url is:
 	http://readraven-staging.herokuapp.com/

-To get it to work properly, at least two environment variables must be set:
+To get it to work properly, at least three environment variables must be set:

 	heroku config:set SECRET_KEY=...
 	heroku config:set DJANGO_SETTINGS_MODULE=raven.settings.staging
+	heroku config:set HTTPS=on

 Also note that the settings in raven/settings/staging.py is quite important here.
 Especially note that the database we use there is